U-C4N/byte-terminal/README.md

   - AI responses are displayed in white.
   - Text enclosed in double asterisks (`**like this**`) is displayed in blue and bold.
 - **PDF RAG**: Upload PDF documents (up to 15MB) and chat with their content using Retrieval-Augmented Generation.
+- **RAG History**: View a table of all uploaded PDF files with their details.

 ## Usage